brikis98/yevgeniy-brikman-homepage/_posts/2023-11-14-hello-boot.md

 We introduce what nasm calls a '[pseudo-instruction](https://nasm.us/doc/nasmdoc3.html#section-3.2)' db.
 According to nasm's [reference manual](https://nasm.us/doc/nasmdoc3.html#section-3.2) "Pseudo-instructions are things which, though not real x86 machine instructions, are used in the instruction field anyway because that's the most convenient place to put them"

 db is used to declared initialized data in the output file, where the name stands for data byte.
-In other words, we're just declaring some data somewhere and in our binary output file, we'll literally just have the ASCII code representing the "Hello World" characters followed by 0.
-The 0 is important so that our loop would know when we reached the end of our string.
+In other words, we're simply declaring some data and in our binary output file, we'll literally just have the ASCII codes representing the "Hello World" characters followed by a 0.
+The 0 is important so that our loop knows when we reach the end of the string.

 ### CMP and JE

-The cmp instruction compares the next character with 0, so that we know when we reached the end of our string.
+The cmp instruction compares the next character with 0, so that we know when the end of our string is reached.
 What the instruction does is set a register flag EFLAGS according to the results.
-We're interested in the ZF flag inside EFLAGS, which is going to be set to 1 if the 2 operands to CMP are equal.
+We're interested in the ZF flag inside EFLAGS, which is going to be set to 1 if the two operands supplied to CMP are equal.
 The je stands for Jump if Equal, and all it does is jump to the specified addres offset if the ZF flag is set to 1.
-You can see how CMP and JE are working together here since CMP is setting the ZF flag (along with other flags which we're not interested in here) that then JE instruction depends on.
-Together they cause the code to jump to the print_string_end label when the next character is 0 and we've reached the end of the string.
+You can see how CMP and JE are working together here since CMP is setting the ZF flag (along with other flags which we're not interested in here) which then JE instruction depends on.
+Together they cause the code to jump to the print_string_end label when the next character is 0 which indicates that we've reached the end of the string.

 ### The [] notation
 This notation of surrounding a register with square braces '[bx]' literally means: take the value pointed to by the address in the bx register instead of the actual value of the bx register which is an address.
 If we were to write the same code without the square brackets, instead of moving the character that bx points to into cl, we'd actually move the address that the character is at into cl.

 ### INC
-The inc instruction just increments the value stored at the bx register by 1, so that we have bx point to the adress of the next character in our string.
+The inc instruction increments the value stored at the bx register by 1, such bx points to the adress of the next character in the string.

 ### Finally...